 Some people call them reports.
-Others call them backgrounders.
-But for the most part, they’re all longer articles, about 6-10 pages, that you use for lead generation or later in the sales cycle, when your customer is deciding whether or not to go with your company.
+Others call them backgrounders or even ebooks.
+But for the most part, they’re all longer articles, about 6-10 pages, that you use for lead generation or later in the sales cycle, when your customer is deciding whether or not to go with your solution.

 White papers I’ve written:

 - CDC Opioid Prescribing Guidelines: Study and Impact of Guidelines on the Workers’ Compensation Industry

 - SoCal Technology Experts Examine the Impact of Technology Trends on Business and Beyond

 I’m a white paper writer who takes a collaborative approach.
 Ideally, we’ll work together to determine:

 - The audience you want to target who will benefit the most from your white paper

 - The solution you offer that solves their biggest problem